saleor/saleor-docs/docs/dashboard-customers.md

 Click [[Manage]] in the Address field to edit or delete a customer address.
 You can set an address as the default shipping or billing address by clicking on the three dots in the right corner of the header of a specific address.

-Use the [[Add Address]] button in the top right corner of the Address Book page if a customer asks the administrator to manually add an address.
+Use the [[Add&nbsp;Address]] button in the top right corner of the Address Book page if a customer asks the administrator to manually add an address.
 When a customer has more than one address listed, it is important to assign the correct billing and shipping addresses, as described above.

 > **Localized addresses**
 >